thesofproject/sof/tools/plugin/README.md

 And set the environment variable SOF_PLUGIN_TOPOLOGY_PATH to point to the directory containing the topology binary
 ```

-Code can then be run by starting sof-pipe with your desired topology
+Code can then be run by starting sof-pipe with your desired topology (Ex: sof-plugin.tplg)

 ```
- ./sof-pipe -T sof-tgl-nocodec.tplg
+ ./sof-pipe -T sof-plugin.tplg
 ```

 At this point the sof-pipe daemon is waiting for IPC.
 Audio applications can now invoke sof-pipe processing via

 ```
-aplay -Dsof:tgl-nocodec:1:default:default:48k2c16b -f dat some48kHz.wav
+aplay -Dsof:plugin:1:default:default:48k2c16b -f dat some48kHz.wav
 ```
 The command line is parsed as follows:
 - "sof" is the plugin name